dan71853/EmbeddedExperiments/Research/Memory_and_Storage/EEPROM/EPROM/EPROM_Testing.md

 The code to write is found [WriteEPROM.ino](./Code/WriteEPROM/WriteEPROM.ino), this can take a string array up to 256 characters and write the data to an EPROM.
 This worked well, I then read back the data using [ReadEPROM.ino](./Code/ReadEPROM/ReadEPROM.ino).
 See [Serial.log](./Code/serial.log) for printout of the data I saved.

+## Conclusions
+Interfacing with the EPROM is a pain, it needs 26 GPIO pins to access all the addresses.
+This is fine for a system that already has a 16bit address bus but is not practical for any modern microcontroller application.

+The programming was also inconvenient because of the non higher voltages involved and the data takes at least a week in the sun to properly erase.

+But the window in the top does look cool